tari-project/tari/RFC/src/RFC-0201_TariScript.md

 For every valid block or transaction,

-1. Every script hash in the kernel MUST match a script in the script section.
+1. Every script hash in the kernel input seet MUST match a script in the script section.
 If there are duplicate non-trivial script hashes present, there MUST be a script entry for every duplicate.
 2. The script and its input data, if any, MUST execute successfully, i.e. without any errors.
 After execution, the stack MUST have exactly one element and its value MUST be exactly zero.
-3. The Coinbase output MUST use a default script.
+3. The Coinbase output MUST use a default script hash.

 ## Checking the requirements